facebook/react/scripts/release/README.md

 scripts/release/publish.js --tags next
 ```

+If the OTP code expires while publishing, re-run this command and answer "y" to the questions about whether it was expected for already published packages.

 <sup>1: You can omit the `build` param if you just want to release the latest commit as a canary.</sup>

 ## Publishing an Experimental Canary